improving-minnesota/rancher-container-conf/README.md

 # Rancher Container Configuration

-This is a generic sidekick container that writes data from Rancher's MetaData API into a standard configuration file (`/config/app.conf`).
+This is a generic sidekick container that writes data from Rancher's MetaData API into the specified arbitrary file.

 This volume can then be mounted into any container using Docker's volume aliasing (as of v1.9).